 Under both scenarios, operating costs, particularly relating to carbon pricing, could increase if they are not proactively mitigated.
 We have therefore assessed the potential financial impact of carbon pricing relating to our current scope 1 and scope 2 emissions.
-The Group is committed to reducing greenhouse gas emissions as demonstrated by our 2040 net-zero ambition, see our costed plan on page 40, which will substantially mitigate the gross risk exposure to carbon pricing.
-The financial impact of carbon pricing has been considered as part of the costed plan relating to our net-zero ambition.
+The Group is committed to reducing greenhouse gas emissions as demonstrated by our 2040 net-zero ambition (see our costed plan on page 50) which will substantially mitigate the gross risk exposure to carbon pricing.
+The financial impact of carbon pricing has been considered as part of the costed plan.
 The impact of a potential increase in the cost of renewable energy is not considered material based on the Group's current renewable energy consumption.
 As the Group's adoption of renewable energy increases, future exposure to renewable energy pricing will partly be offset by self-generated energy.

-Carbon Pricing\ Gross Risk Impact (scope 1 and 2)
+Carbon Pricing Gross Risk Impact (scope 1 and 2)

-Annual Impact by 2030 1.5°C 2°C Average annual operating cost increase assuming no proactive carbon reduction plans are undertaken based on 2023 exit run rate emissions.
-Figures as at end of 2022 in brackets £4.9m (£4.4m) Based on \$130 per tonne £4.5 (£4.1n Based on \$120 per tonn Annual Impact by 2040 1.5°C 2°C Average annual operating cost increase assuming no proactive carbon reduction plans are undertaken based on 2023 exit run rate emissions. £7.7m (£6.9m) £6.4m (£5.8m) Figures as at end of 2022 in brackets Based on \$205 per tonne Based on \$170 per tonne
+Annual impact by 2030 1.5°C 2°C Average annual operating cost increase assuming no proactive carbon reduction plans are undertaken based on 2024 exit run rate emissions.
+Figures as at end of 2023 in brackets £4.9m (£4.9m) Based on \$130 per tonne £4.5m (£4.5m) Based on \$120 per tonne Annual impact by 2040 1.5°C 2°C Average annual operating cost increase assuming no proactive carbon reduction plans are undertaken based on 2024 exit run rate emissions. £7.7m (£7.7m) £6.4m (£6.4m)

-\ Carbon pricing assumptions based on PwC estimates for advanced economies in 1.5°C and 2°C scenarios.
+^{} Carbon pricing assumptions based on PwC estimates for advanced economies in 1.5°C and 2°C scenarios from 2021.

-Global Warming Scenario - 4°C
+Global warming scenario - 4°C